 On July 14, 2014, the Corporation announced that it has renewed a contract with Viking Air Limited of Victoria, British Columbia for the fabrication of the nose landing gear for the Twin Otter Series 400 aircraft.
 The renewal extends the current agreement through the end of calendar year 2018 and also includes the production of aftermarket components.
-Based on current program expectations, this multi-year agreement could have a total value of approximately \$20 million.
+Based on program expectations, this multi-year agreement could have a total value of approximately \$20 million.

-On July 17,2014, the Corporation announced that it has renewed an important multi-year contract with Bell Helicopter for the manufacturing of components and assemblies for several helicopter programs.
-Under the terms of the agreement, Héroux-Devtek will manufacture the main rotor hub and the tail rotor hub for the new Bell 505 Jet Ranger X, as well as for the 206B and 206L helicopter models.
-Héroux-Devtek will also manufacture tail rotor hubs, as well as other drive system components, for the 212, 407 and 412 aircraft.
+On July 17, 2014, the Corporation announced that it has renewed an important multi-year contract with Bell Helicopter for the manufacturing of components and assemblies for several helicopter programs.
+Under the terms of the agreement, Héroux-Devtek manufactures the main rotor hub and the tail rotor hub for the new Bell 505 Jet Ranger X, as well as for the 206B and 206L helicopter models.
+Héroux-Devtek also manufactures tail rotor hubs, as well as other drive system components, for the 212, 407 and 412 aircraft.
 The contract renewal spans a five-year period ranging from calendar year 2015 through calendar year 2019 and calls for the production of components for new aircraft and the aftermarket.
-Based on current program expectations, the total value of this multi-year agreement could exceed \$46 million.
+Based on program expectations, the total value of this multi-year agreement could exceed \$46 million.

 On August 7, 2014, Heroux-Devtek's announced that it has been awarded a multi-year contract to manufacture torque tubes for the Boeing 787 Dreamliner.
 Under the terms of the agreement, which represents new business for Héroux-Devtek, shipments began in early calendar year 2015.
-The manufacturing of these components will be carried out at the Corporation's Laval, Quebec facility.
-Production of the 787 will increase from the current rate of 10 airplanes per month to 12 in 2016 and to 14 by the end of the decade.
+The manufacturing of these components is carried out at the Corporation's Laval, Québec facility.
+Production of the 787 could increase from a rate of 12 airplanes per month to 14 by the end of the decade.

-In January 2015, following the announcement by Bombardier of its decision to pause the Learjet 85 program due to the continued weakness of the light business aircraft category, the Corporation announced that it would record a non-cash and non-recurring charge of \$7.9 million before taxes, equivalent to \$5.8 million or \$0.16 per diluted share after taxes, in its financial results for the third-quarter ended December 31, 2014.

-This charge represents the impairment of capitalized development costs on the Learjet 85 business aircraft program.
+In January 2015, following the announcement by Bombardier of its decision to pause the Learjet 85 program due to the continued weakness of the light business aircraft category, the Corporation recorded a non-cash and non-recurring charge of \$7.9 million before taxes, equivalent to \$5.8 million or \$0.16 per diluted share after taxes, in its financial results for the third-quarter ended December 31, 2014.
+This charge represented the impairment of capitalized development costs on the Learjet 85 business aircraft program.
 Héroux-Devtek is the developer and supplier of the complete landing gear system for the aircraft.
+Bombardier has announced subsequently on October 28th 2015, the cancellation of the program.

-On February 17, 2015, the Corporation announced that its subsidiary APPH Limited has entered into a strategic alliance with C&L Aviation Group ("C&L") in the U.S. to enhance the global maintenance, repair and overhaul (MRO) services and support available to operators of all variants of the Saab 340 aircraft family.
+On February 17, 2015, the Corporation announced that its subsidiary APPH Limited has entered into a strategic alliance with C&L Aviation Group ("C&L") in the U.S. to enhance the global MRO services and support available to operators of all variants of the Saab 340 aircraft family.
 This new alliance combines Héroux-Devtek's expertise as a landing gear designer and manufacturer with C&L's operator and aircraft service provider capability and knowledge.
 It also further enhances the worldwide support of the landing gear that is already available via Saab in Sweden, as well as REX and ACS in the Australasia market, while providing the Corporation with increased exposure into the attractive aftermarket business.